Expanding our organization into all Regions

 The GNMC Foundation in Israel is the steady basis for support and regularly monitors the ongoing work in Ghana.

-The GNMC Foundation in Germany was funded in 2021 and supports the mobile clinic work through donations and volunteer work.
+The GNMC Association in Germany was funded in 2021 and supports the mobile clinic work through donations and volunteer work.